Gnosall Heath: Transport

 Gnosall Heath is served by regular buses between Stafford, Newport and Telford.

 The nearest active rail stations to the village are Stafford, Shifnal, Cosford, Telford Central and Stone.

 The village was served by neighbouring Gnosall's railway station on the former Stafford–Shrewsbury line between Newport and Stafford.
 However, it was closed in 1964.
-Although the line was closed between Donnington and Stafford.
-The Telford International Railfreight Park opened on the Shropshire end of the former line in 2009 and restored part of the route between Wellington and Trench.
-Although this did not restore the entire route to allow a connection to either the West Coast Main Line at Stafford or the Wolverhampton–Shrewsbury line at Wellington for freight and passenger services.
+Although the line was closed between Donnington and Stafford, the Telford International Railfreight Park opened on the Shropshire end of the former line in 2009 and restored part of the route between Wellington and Trench.
+This did not restore the entire route to allow a connection to either the West Coast Main Line at Stafford or the Wolverhampton–Shrewsbury line at Wellington for freight and passenger services.

-There are some aspirations to reopen the entire route of between Wellington and Stafford once again, but some constructions at Donnington and Newport end and Stafford end have hindered any potential to reuse the entire former line.
-Meaning a new alignment would be needed to replace the former parts built on.
+There are some aspirations to reopen the entire route between Wellington and Stafford once again, but development at Donnington, Newport and Stafford have hindered any potential to reuse the entire former line.

 Today, the former station site and trackbed at Gnosall Heath is part of a greenway between Newport and Stafford.